 Before sitting down at the computer to make your presentation, answer the following questions:

 - What is the key message of your presentation?

 - What do I want my audience to remember once the presentation is over?

 - What action do I want them to take afterwards?

 The main focus when planning the corporate presentation should always be its goal and core message.
 Therefore, strategically planning out your overall marketing efforts will keep you focused on the goal rather than the process itself.
-Regardless of how you deliver the presentation, the most important point is what effect it will have on your audience at the end.
+Regardless of how you deliver the presentation, be that in person or virtual presentation, the most important point is what effect it will have on your audience at the end.

 Have a clear understanding of what you want your audience to understand, feel and do.
 Strategic thinking will allow you to define the mindset of your audience and deliver the presentation that supports your core message and marketing efforts.

 Use sticky notes to define your core message, goals and effects.
 These will help to keep you on track with what matters most throughout the entire process.

 Try to summarize the key message you want your audience to take away at the end of your presentation.
 Our experts recommend the ‘30 seconds’ or ‘15 words’ rule: you should be able to brief the core message within 30 seconds or summarize it in no more than 15 words.